Xunnamius/hashnav/Docs/Documentation.md

 	#!/home&&param=1

 when the current page is unknown or the user is using a relative hash when first landing on your site.
-This carries with it some heavy implications!
+This carries with it some heavy implications:

 * Use relative hashes sparingly *or not at all* outside of your `defaultHome` page (simply "home" by default).
 	* If you do, prepare for the certainty that some user somewhere will use your relative hash somewhere *other than that one page*.